joshp23/YOURLS-Snapshot/README.md

 Snapshot is a visual preview plugin for [YOURLS](https://yourls.org/) personal URL shortener that uses the power of [PhantomJS](http://phantomjs.org/) headless web browser via the [Screen](https://github.com/microweber/screen) PHP library.

+Updating to v3.0.0 + from the 2.x.x branch may cause some unexpected behavior.
+Flushing the cache may be necessary.
+Note, attempting to install this before the required U-SRV will result in failure.

 ## Features & Function

 #### Easy Configuration